zanfranceschi/request-broadcast-protocol/README.md

 # Request Broadcast Protocol

 The Request Broadcast Protocol (RBP) is a high level protocol designed to work with clients and multiple servers whose existence is not known.
+It's largely based on the Blackboard architectural principle (https://en.wikipedia.org/wiki/Blackboard_(design_pattern)).
+This protocol is ideal to work with diverse data handled by specialized nodes.

 ## Motivation